Flotomate/product_docs/source/admin/admin-automation/ad-scenario.rst

   b.
 Module of the scenario.

   c.
 Define an access level:

+     .. note:: A user can only see technicians of location which he/she has :ref:`permission <Data Segregation with Location Scope>`.

      i. **Technicians Access Level**: Grant access to specific technicians to use the scenario. ii. **Technicians Group Access Level**: Grant access to group.groups.